-FTA is proposing that the land use criterion include five measures: 1) average existing population density across all station areas; 2) total existing employment served by the project; 3) the proportion of existing LBAR housing units within a 1⁄2 mile of station areas to the proportion of LBAR housing units in the counties through which the project travels; 4) community risk; and 5) essential services within one mile of stations.
-The first three are included in the current measure.
-The last two are newly proposed measures that align with comments received in response to the RFI, which suggested FTA rely on easy to gather census data and other readily available data sets.
+The land use criterion includes five measures: 1) average existing population density across all station areas; 2) total existing employment served by the project; 3) the proportion of existing LBAR housing units within a $\frac{1}{2}$ mile of station areas to the proportion of LBAR housing units in the counties through which the project travels; 4) community risk; and 5) essential services within one mile of stations.

 For purposes of the affordable housing measure, a legally binding affordability restriction is a lien, deed of trust or other legal instrument attached to a property and/or housing structure that restricts the cost of housing units to be affordable to households at specified income levels for a defined period of time and requires that households at these income levels occupy these units.
 This definition includes but is not limited to, state or federally supported public housing and housing owned by organizations dedicated to providing affordable housing.
-For the land use measure looking at existing affordable housing, FTA is seeking LBAR housing units to renters with household incomes at or below 60 percent of the area median income (AMI) and/or owners with household incomes at or below AMI that are within a /2-mile radius of stations and in the counties through which the project travels.
+For the land use measure looking at existing affordable housing, FTA is seeking LBAR housing units to renters with household incomes at or below 60 percent of the area median income (AMI) and/or owners with household incomes at or below AMI that are within a 1/2-mile radius of stations and in the counties through which the project travels.